nais/opentelemetry-workshop/workshop/03-instrumentation.md

 ENV JAVA_TOOL_OPTIONS=-javaagent:/usr/src/app/opentelemetry-javaagent.jar
 ...
 ```

 - Downloads the agent from GitHub
 - Places it under `/usr/src/app/`
 - Uses `JAVA_TOOL_OPTIONS` to start the JVM with the agent

+> [!IMPORTANT]
+> :question: What is the purpose of the OpenTelemetry Java agent?
+>
+> <details>
+> <summary>Hint</summary>
+> The OpenTelemetry Java agent automatically instruments Java applications to collect traces, metrics, and logs.
+> </details>
+>
+> :question: What is the role of the OpenTelemetry collector?
+>
+> <details>
+> <summary>Hint</summary>
+> The OpenTelemetry collector receives telemetry data from agents and forwards it to backends like Jaeger, Prometheus, and Grafana.
+> </details>
+>
+> :question: How does the OpenTelemetry agent differ from manual instrumentation?
+>
+> <details>
+> <summary>Hint</summary>
+> The OpenTelemetry agent automatically instruments applications, while manual instrumentation requires developers to add code for tracing, metrics, and logs.
+> </details>

 Rebuild the `ad` service: